 Before I begin this entry I would like to say two things.

 I still love respect, honor, cherish, and wish to work with all Muslims.

-- I have and will continue to love and respect and work with my Muslim brothers who are from the ‘Ahl Sunnah’ as well as the ‘Shi’a‘.
-I will continue to love and respect and work with all Muslims rather you are ‘Salafi‘ or ‘Sufi‘ in your orientation.
+- I have and will continue to love and respect and work with my Muslim brothers who are from the ‘Ahl Sunnah’ as well as the ‘Shi’i‘.
+I will continue to love and respect and work with all Muslims whether you are ‘Salafi‘ or ‘Sufi‘ in your orientation.

 - The second thing I would like to say is that these are my thoughts and reflections.
 I do not wish to cause any ill feelings towards any of the Muslims.

 Please know I will speak very candidly about my own conclusions.
 Also, this entry is about 16 pages in length!
 I would ask that you, the respected reader would read this in sections and then take a break.

 A brief overview of why I started Prima-Qur’an.

 As those of you know who have been following my blog Prima-Qur’an that it is the result of unanswered questions that I have had in my years of being with the group that calls itself ‘The Ahl Sunnah‘.
 I think that many Muslims who are in the field of daw’ah (calling people to Islam) do not appreciate that just because a person becomes a Muslim does not mean that they do not have any more questions about Islam.

 Also, it is crucial to remember that just because we give someone an answer it doesn’t mean that the answer is intelligible, sensible, or coherent.

 For many of us as converts, it is a continuous process of taking on new information as it is being presented, weighing, and evaluating this information.